RHESSys/RHESSys/README.md

     ./cppcheck . --quiet

-OR to see the output, and save the errors out to a textfile,
+OR to see the output, and save the errors out to a textfile:

     ./cppcheck .
 2> err.txt
     cat err.txt
+    wc -l err.txt

 Static analysis will show things like memory leaks, out-of-bound references, and null pointers.
-It is generally assumed to have your code be "static analysis clean".
+It is generally assumed a good thing to have your code be "static analysis clean".

 As of this commit, RHESSys shows 16 errors.